hasibzunair/boss-detector/README.md

 * To use this, place your webcam at a position where you know your boss will come in that region.
 Works well even when boss is six to seven feet away from the camera

 * Double check training images, xml file path(s) before running the program

+* Delete contents inside the data folder to make new changes if any.

 ## Video Demo
 Click [here](https://www.youtube.com/watch?v=17ElyWwVVdk&feature=youtu.be) for the demo.